Chapter 43 : Gold

 “What if Fred had actually wanted to become a rabbi?”
 Potter countered, eyes dancing gold.

-Half a bottle of whiskey later, and Potter and I were both feeling a little tipsy.
-Okay, maybe not just a little.
-We were lying on our backs on the quilt I had conjured, laughing and exchanging stories (exchanges that were, surprisingly enough, not infused with anger or hostility).
-Next to us was the bottle and my WizPod, which was softly playing in the background.
+Half a bottle of whiskey later, and Potter and I were both feeling a lot friendlier.
+And a little tipsy.
+Okay, maybe not just a little — we were lying on our backs on the quilt I had conjured, laughing and exchanging stories (exchanges that were, surprisingly enough, not infused with anger or hostility).
+Next to us was the bottle and my WizPod, which was leaking a soft swirl of music into the background.
 The greenhouse had turned into a giant merrygoround for me, a swirl of golden lights and flickering shadows.
 If I strained enough, I could hear the hush of snow falling against the glass walls of the greenhouse.
 The sun had set, and now the dark sky quivered, inky soft, above us.

 And despite myself, I was having fun.